MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker.md

 <td>crossAccountConfigs
 <blockquote>(1) Enables or disables the support of creating new dependencies to work items in other partner accounts, and (2) specifies the default state of the Partner account options in the Create dependency dialog.  </blockquote></td>
 <td>Default: <pre>
+{
-{"crossAccountDependencyEnabled": true,
+"crossAccountDependencyEnabled": true,
-"crossAccountDependencyToggleDefaultState": false}</pre>
+"crossAccountDependencyToggleDefaultState": false
+}</pre>
 <p>If you don't want any dependencies created that belong to other organizations, then change this configuration to: </p>
 <pre>{
 "crossAccountDependencyEnabled": true,
 "crossAccountDependencyToggleDefaultState": false
 }</pre>
 </td>
 </tr>